alexfederlin/jukebox/README.md

 # Kid's Jukebox
 Here you will find all resources I used to build my RFID jukebox project.

+## TL;DR
+It's a box which reads an RFID card, translates it into a folder on the Raspi's SD Card and instructing mpd to play it.
+You also have buttons and a knob.

 ## Inspiration
 The idea is not new.
 Instead of having CDs scratched in no time or paying ridiculous amounts of money for commercial RFID story players (has anyone ever bought a tonies?
 Really?), I decided to roll my own.